mateusvagner/AcessIF-Backend/README.md

 2. **Dependency Installation**: Ensure that you install all dependencies while the virtual environment is active to avoid conflicts with the global Python environment.

-3. **Environment Variables**: If your project requires environment variables (e.g., `JWT_SECRET_KEY`), store them in a `.env` file and load them securely.

-4. **Git Setup**: Remember to exclude the venv folder from version control by adding it to your `.gitignore` file.
+3. **Git Setup**: Remember to exclude the venv folder from version control by adding it to your `.gitignore` file.
 This ensures that the virtual environment remains local to your machine and doesn't get uploaded to GitHub.

 ### Running the Project
 After completing the setup steps, you should be ready to run the project.
 Make sure the virtual environment is activated before running any Python scripts: